Campervan: Self-build campervan conversions

-The conversion process involves stripping out the existing interior of the van and installing the new components.
-This can include insulating and lining the van, cutting and fitting furniture, installing electrical systems, new windows, a pop-up top and plumbing in a sink and water supply.
+Conversion involves replacing the existing interior of the van by new components.
+This can include insulating and lining the van, cutting and fitting furniture, installing electrical systems, new windows, a pop-up top and plumbing-in a sink and water supply.

-It is possible to do a hybrid conversion where large elements such as roof, windows and bed are installed by a professional company and the owner then completes the job themselves.
-Gas installation requires particular expertise and must either be completed or certified by a qualified engineer.
+It is possible to do a hybrid conversion where large elements such as roof, windows and bed are installed by a professional company and the owner then completes the job.
+Gas installation must be carried out or certified by a qualified tradesperson.

-Insurance for a DIY campervan requires a policy that is flexible enough to cover the vehicle while it is a van, during the conversion process and when it is a completed campervan.
+Insurance for a DIY campervan requires a policy flexible enough to cover the vehicle while it is a van, during the conversion process and when it is a completed campervan.